odeum/optimization/patterns.md

-# React Optimization - Patterns & Anti-Patterns
+# React optimization - Patterns & Anti-Patterns

 Quote: *"Premature optimization is the root of all evil"*